 It is therefore extremely important to get your dog to the vet for a proper diagnosis if he shows some of the above signs.

-- Biochemical profile to measure albumin (a blood protein made by the liver), blood sugar, blood urea nitrogen, etc. will be used to assess liver function
+- Biochemical Profile: The vet uses albumin (a blood protein made by the liver), blood sugar, blood urea nitrogen, etc. to assess the dog’s liver function.

-- X-rays, CT scan or MRI will be used to check for the presence of masses in the liver
+- X-rays, CT scan or MRI: The vet will also use these procedures to check for the presence of masses in the liver.

-- Fine-needle aspiration or liver biopsy can be used to obtain samples of the tumor for analysis of malignancy
+- Fine-needle Aspiration or Liver Biopsy: The vet may do a biopsy to obtain samples of the tumor for analysis of malignancy.

 Conventional Treatment of Canine Liver Cancer

-For primary liver cancer caused by a solitary tumor that has not spread throughout the liver and has not metastasized, surgery to remove part of the liver is possible.
+For primary liver cancer caused by a single tumor that has not spread throughout the liver and has not metastasized, surgery to remove part of the liver is possible.